Table of Contents

 If you want to learn more about how to use video to trigger customer emotions, check out our previous post here.

-You’re probably wondering what steps you should take to seamlessly incorporate and choose background music plus sound for your video content.
+You’re probably wondering what steps you should take to choose the right background music track for your video content.

 So, here’s what you need to know when you’re choosing tracks, tunes, and sound.